EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/software_identifiers.md

 ### Why are DOIs important?

-Publishing your software in digital research artifact archive services is a valuable practice that enhances the visibility, citability, and long-term preservation of your research software:
+Publishing your software in digital research artefact archive services is a valuable practice that enhances the visibility, citability, and long-term preservation of your research software:

 - Obtaining a DOI for your software makes it easier to cite and track your work and research output.